aukaurea/Markdown-Samples/bootcamp-coding-pattern-assignment-markdown.md

             ```csharp
               doTask.Select(.. does one task...);
               doTask.Select(.. does another task...);
               // you are actually writing two forloop, use one.
-Avoid two forloops
+Avoid two forloops, write a single plain for loop, language has it you know, LINQ is only released around November, 2007
             ```
    - [ ] Don't use two loops together on same collection, if needed create simple for loop for process.
    - [ ] IList creation capacity given.
    - [ ] SOLID principal applied.
    - [ ] Used shouldly instead of throw new Argument Exception, point the argument name in the message. `arg.ShouldNotbeNull(nameof(arg));`
-   - [ ] Rule of thums of clean code up applied
+   - [ ] Rule of thums for Clean Code Applied
      - [ ] No method is more than 15 lines.
      - [ ] No method is taking more than three parameters.
      - [ ] Converted more than 3 parameters to an interface.
      - [ ] Avoid more than 2 interfaces parameters delegating to other methods (use one).
      - [ ] DRY principal applied.
+     - [ ] All methods are taking Interface than actual object.
+     - [ ] If modified existing method then refactoring applied as per the rule.
    - [ ] Paths are used based on console arguments.
    - [ ] Optimized framework in terms of redundancy.
    - [ ] Created pattern doesn't contian bug in the static analyzer in the CI.